-When I first started in online marketing, the first keyword tool I ever used was Google’s, now known as the Google keyword planner.
-But as my knowledge in finding profitable search terms rose, I learned that this program had many limits and I needed to seek alternatives.
+When I first started in online marketing, the first keyword tool I ever used was Google’s keyword planner.
+But it had many limits and I needed alternative tools.
+I found 2:

-Today, there is only 1 keyword program I use above all the rest I’ve ever tried and it is called Jaaxy.
-I honestly think it’s the best alternative to any tool out there because the plethora of information and insight it offers is unmatched, but in this article, I will only compare it to Google’s.
+Today, these 2 keyword tools are the only ones I use above all the rest and the name of the first one is called Jaaxy.
+I honestly think it’s the best alternative to any tool out there because the plethora of information and insight it offers is unmatched, but in this article, I will only compare it to Google’s and the second is the Keywords Everywhere.

 Firstly, let me start by saying Google’s keyword planner (tool, whatever you want to call it) still has some major benefits worth noting.
 Here are some:

-The thing about the cons is, the more I use my alternative, the more of them I find in this one.
+The thing about the cons is, the more I use my alternative keyword tool, Jaaxy, as well as the other one, the more of them I find in this one.
 So here goes:

-And that finally leads me to my alternative and where it’s better:
+And that finally leads me to my 2 alternatives and where it’s better:

-So Jaaxy is my preferred option as you already know.
+So Jaaxy is my main preferred option as you already know (I’ll get into the other option shortly).
 I can’t even begin to tell you the plethora of profitable search terms I’ve found over the years thanks to it and it has helped me with not just my SEO campaigns, but also my PPC campaigns, greatly in fact.

 So let me give you some details: